This workshop is suitable for:

 A Rejuvenating Art Experience

 Be inspired and invigorated by this creative journey.
-Under the guidance of your tutor, artist and printmaker Shana James, learn how to design your linocut, carve your lino and print by hand on Balinese handmade paper, using a centuries old technique.
+Under the guidance of your tutor, artist and printmaker Shana James, learn how to design your linocut, carve your lino and print by hand on Japanese paper, using a centuries old technique.

 This is a Linocut workshop located in Ubud, which is the artistic and cultural centre of Bali.